KediDili/Creaturebook/possible-faq.md

 ### How do I obtain Creaturebook item?
 - That depends on what your `WayToGetNotebookItem` config is set to.
 It's valid values are `Letter`, `Inventory` and `Events`.
 The value names should be self explaining.
 Use Generic Mod Config Menu for easier configuration.

+### There's this button on the mod's menu, what is it?
+- It's a button to open the menu's search box.
+Type one of a creature's ID, translated name or scientific name, press enter and the correct page shall show up.

 ### Is this mod multiplayer compatible?
 - There's some kind of support implemented into it, but it's untested.